1 Changing the size of MySQL buffers

 6 How MySQL opens and closes tables

-The cache of open tables can grow to a maximum oftable_cache
+The cache of open tables can grow to a maximum oftable_cache (default

-64; this can be changed with with the -O table_cache=#
+64; this can be changed with with the -O table_cache=# option to

-).
+mysqld).
 A table is never closed, except when the cache is full and

 another thread tries to open a table or if you use mysqladmin

-or mysqladmin flush-tables
+refresh or mysqladmin flush-tables.

 When the table cache fills up, the server uses the following procedure to locate a cache entry to use: